-CEAD6250 Adult Ministry in Theory and Practice (2 hours) England, Stone
+CEAD6250 Adult Ministry in Theory and Practice (2 hours)

-Foundational theories related to the developmental, social, cognitive processing and spiritual needs of adults will be explored.
+This course focuses on the exploration of foundational theories related to the development, social, cognitive processing, and spiritual needs of adults.
 A strong emphasis will be placed on how local churches should provide and can implement a complete ministry program for all adults.
-Special attention will be given to Bible study and discipleship strategies, men's and women's ministries, and needs of singles and senior adults.
+Special attention will be given to Bible study and discipleship strategies, men's and women's ministries, and the needs of singles and senior adults.